wq/django-rest-pandas/README.md

 });
 ```

-You can override the default renderers by setting `PANDAS_RENDERERS` in your `settings.py`, or by overriding `renderer_classes` in your `PandasView` subclass.  `PANDAS_RENDERERS` is intentionally set separately from Django REST Framework's own `DEFAULT_RENDERER_CLASSES` setting, as it is likely that you will be mixing DRP views with regular DRF views.

-As of version 0.4, DRP includes three custom serializers with `transform_dataframe()` functions that address common use cases.
+DRP includes three custom serializers with `transform_dataframe()` functions that address common use cases.
 These serializer classes can be leveraged by assigning them to `pandas_serializer_class` on your view.

 For documentation purposes, the examples below assume the following dataset: